 What is it really about?

-In brief, sustainability is about individuals, companies and organizations taking joint responsibility to actively handle economic, environmental and social issues.
+In brief, sustainability is about individuals, companies and organisations taking joint responsibility to actively handle economic, environmental and social issues.
 Most definitions of sustainability work involve taking our future world into consideration and taking a long-term approach to economic, environmental and social concerns.

 How others are working on sustainability

-As there is no one clear-cut definition, most organizations work on sustainability in very different ways.
+As there is no one clear-cut definition, most organisations work on sustainability in very different ways.
 Both the approach and the results can vary considerably.
 This means that you can be quite free in deciding the focus of your sustainability work.
 Sustainability is often heavily dependent on the sector the company operates in and on its internal and external stakeholders.

 But how can sustainability work be a success then?